fardinafdideh/meg-sync/README.md

 This research work was supported by ERC project [BrainDyn](https://cordis.europa.eu/project/id/716862) (PI: Dr. [Mathilde Bonnefond](https://scholar.google.com/citations?user=Xc1fz38AAAAJ&hl=en)).

 ## 📖 Overview
-In complex Magnetoencephalography (MEG) experiments, precise temporal alignment is critical.
+In [our](https://github.com/fardinafdideh/meg-laminar-dynamics) Magnetoencephalography (MEG) experiment, precise temporal alignment is critical.
 This work characterizes and optimizes the timing synchrony between multiple subsystems: the Controller PC, MEG Acquisition PC, and Eye-Tracking (Eyelink) PC.
 The project addresses a fundamental research question: How precise is signal synchronization between different PCs, and can this precision be improved?